-Lily Chew has always known two things: 1. that teaching is her passion 2. that she wants to run a business with her husband.
-Following the birth of her first child, the ex-primary school teacher decided to put the two together.
+Lily Chew always knew that teaching is her passion and that she wants to run a business with her husband, so when the opportunity to combine the two arose after the birth of her first child, she jumped at the opportunity.

 “Apart from wanting more time with my kid, I also wanted to teach using a different method.
 Having my own business would allow me to design the curriculum,” she explains.

 In 2015, the couple started Lil’ but Mighty, which provides English tuition to primary and secondary school students.
-They launched it with 10 students in their home, and a year later, were able to open a physical outlet.
-Today, the company has more than 500 students at four centres across the island.
+The business started with 10 students in their home but they were able to open a physical outlet a year later, and today serves more than 500 students across four centres.

 Not without challenges

-But while the 35-year-old has found success, her entrepreneurial journey wasn’t always smooth-sailing.
+But while the 35-year-old managed to combine the two things that give her purpose, her entrepreneurial journey wasn’t always smooth-sailing.

 “I think tensions between us were the highest when we opened our first centre in 2016—when our conversations at home became more about what we needed to do about work.
 Although I understood that it was for the good of the company that my husband was finding ways to help the business grow, I also felt that there were more and more tasks for me.”